Why practice supports HEARTful life

 I have been contemplating the act of practicing and the actual word practice.
-It is a word I often use when offering sessions with people, highlighting and encouraging practice.
-It is a word that is said to me in courses that I take, like the True Prosperity course.
-The instructors reiterate the utmost importance of practice.
+It is a word I often use when talking with with people during the sessions I offer, highlighting and encouraging practice.
+It is a word that is said to me in courses that I take, like the True Prosperity course––in this course the instructors reiterate the utmost importance of practice.
 They make reference to this :

 The Rule of 300/3000- coined by Amiel Handelsman